-FALATH & PARTNERS, based in Bratislava, Slovakia, is a leading law firm for Slovak citizenship.
-We are the first to provide full service for the new citizenship by descent program.
+FALATH & PARTNERS, based in Bratislava, Slovakia, with a branch office in Manhattan, New York, USA, is a leading law firm for Slovak citizenship.
+We are the first to provide full service for the citizenship by descent program.
 We also provide a variety of other legal services to foreign clients.

 We help the descendants of Slovak nationals who emigrated, either from the Austro-Hungarian Empire or Czechoslovakia, to acquire Slovak citizenship and revive their ancestors’ heritage.
 Thanks to new legislation introduced on April 1, 2022, Slovak citizenship by descent has become more attainable.
 Although the acquisition of citizenship remains a legally demanding process, the major obstacles preventing or discouraging applicants from pursuing citizenship were revoked.